 In governance, the administration, through the Administrative Assessors, prepares and presents proposals to relevant governance bodies for consideration and approval.
 Proposals are then considered and approved, declined, or referred back to the administration with advice on particular areas which should be given further attention.
-Alternatively, the administration might withdraw a proposal in light of the discussion of a Board or Committee, and bring it back for consideration at a later date.
+Alternatively, the administration might withdraw a proposal in light of the discussion of a Board or Committee, and bring it back for consideration with revisions at a later date.
 While the Protocol Bodies tend to be much more directly engaged in the consultation process related to the development of Operating Plans, the administration follows the same general process with respect to the presentation of proposals of Operating Plans and Fees to the Protocol Bodies.
-Following consideration by the Protocol Bodies, the administration considers the advice provided, evaluates its options pursuant to the Protocol, and then brings forward its proposals to governance for consideration.
-The following illustration provides an overview of the manner in which Protocol fee proposals are developed by the Administration (m), considered by the Governing Council (m).